Family Law Solicitors in Plymouth

 Why clients trust Nash & Co Solicitors for family law

 Choosing the right family lawyer is an important decision.
 At a time when life already feels uncertain, you need advice you can trust and people you feel comfortable speaking to.
+We act for clients from all walks of life, including professionals, company directors, business owners and members of the armed forces, many of whom come to us because they want careful, experienced advice delivered in a calm and pragmatic way.

 Many of our clients tell us that what mattered most to them was feeling listened to and understood from the very beginning.
 Family law issues are deeply personal, and we believe good legal advice starts with taking the time to properly understand what matters to you.

-Alongside that supportive approach, our family law team is widely recognised for the quality of its work.
+Alongside our supportive approach, our family law team is widely recognised for the quality of its work.
 We are ranked in both The Legal 500 and Chambers UK, two of the most respected independent legal directories in the profession.
 Anne Shears and Gemma Stevens are Resolution Accredited Specialists, and members of our team hold the Law Society’s Children Law Accreditation.

 Every one of our family lawyers is also a member of Resolution, an organisation committed to resolving family issues in a constructive and thoughtful way.
 This reflects our belief that family matters should, wherever possible, be handled with care, respect and a focus on long-term outcomes.

 We are also open and transparent about costs.
-We offer an initial consultation of up to one hour with an experienced family lawyer, followed by a personalised advice letter, for £175 + VAT.
+We offer an initial consultation of up to one hour with an experienced family lawyer, followed by a personalised advice letter, for £185 + VAT.
 For those seeking a straightforward divorce, our fixed fee divorce package starts from £650 + VAT.
 For more complex matters, we will agree costs with you in advance and keep you informed throughout the process.

 When finances are more complex